trozlabs/zoinx/readme.md

 <a name="getting-started"></a>
 <!-- GETTING STARTED -->
 ## Getting Started
-Getting up and running with any framework can be clumsy but Zoinx works to make this process painless and as fast as your development machine will allow. <br/>
+Getting up and running with any framework can be clumsy but Zoinx works to make this process painless and as fast as your development machine will allow.

 The development setup is based in Docker which can be resource intensive.
+The NodeJS container can be turned off and run from an IDE where the NodeJS app can connect to and make use of the resources inside Docker.
+This will be covered later along with env vars.

 <a name="prerequisites"></a>
 ### Prerequisites